Robert Devine (PhD, expected 2020)

 Madalyn (Maddy) Sowar (BSCE, expected 2016)

-My name is Maddy Sowar, and I am a junior at the University of Notre Dame studying civil engineering.
+My name is Maddy Sowar, and I am a senior at the University of Notre Dame studying civil engineering.
 I grew up in Dayton, Ohio with an older brother and sister.
 In middle school, I was very interested in civil engineering and wanted to build bridges.
 However, it wasn't until the end of freshman year of college that I decided to major in it.
 Since then, my fascination has grown in kinetic and deployable structures.
 I am also interested in landscape architecture and how buildings function for their environment.
 In my free time, I enjoy painting, drawing, cooking, and spending time outdoors.
 Attending Notre Dame has been the best decision I have ever made.
 It has taught me a lot about civil engineering, provided amazing and unique opportunities, and has allowed me to grow as a person.
 I am excited to continue my education and research, and believe that I will one day make a lasting impact on the world through my work as a civil engineer.

 Lara Alegria Mira (PhD 2014)